 Coach Kim Sang Sik shared freely in an interview with Dan Tri newspaper on the morning of July 31 (Photo: Luong Pham Phuong Anh).

-In an interview with Dan Tri newspaper on the morning of July 31, coach Kim Sang Sik explained his act of bowing to the referee: “I reacted to the referee to help the U23 Vietnam players have more time to rest and calm down under great pressure.
-I also calculated to only receive a yellow card, avoiding the risk of receiving a red card.”
+In an interview with Dan Tri newspaper on the morning of July 31, coach Kim Sang Sik explained his behavior of bowing to the referee: "I reacted to the referee to help the U23 Vietnam players have more time to rest and calm down under the great pressure.
+I also calculated to only receive a yellow card, avoiding the risk of receiving a red card."

 Source: https://dantri.com.vn/the-thao/bao-han-quoc-phan-ung-manh-voi-hanh-dong-gay-tranh-cai-cua-hlv-kim-sang-sik-20250804105527874.htm